daveb-dev/eca/README.md

 * https://sparsegrids.org

 ### 9. Tensor-train Decomposition
 Tensor is an array with dimensionality more than 2.
-Because the curse of dimensionality challenges are posed by the storage of high dimensional tensors and the implementation of their arithmetic operations.
+Because of the curse of dimensionality, challenges are posed by the storage of high dimensional tensors and the implementation of their arithmetic operations.
 Tensor-train decomposition is one possible solution, considered as an extension of low rank approximation of matrices.
 In this method, one can unfold a tensor recursively by spliting indices into two parts at each step, and perform any low rank approximation on the resulting 2D matrices.
 Such way the tensor could be written in a so-called TT-format.
-If the low rank $k$ is samll, the storage will decrease from $O(n^d)$ to $O(dnk^2)$.
+If the low rank $k$ is small, the storage will decrease from $O(n^d)$ to $O(dnk^2)$.
 The complexity of the arithmetic operations reduce dramatically as well, e.g., addition, element-wise production.
 ### References:
 * I. V. Oseledets.
 Tensor-Train Decomposition

 ## Arithmetic of Large Matrices
 ### 10. Fast Multipole Methods
 Fast multipole method (FMM) is an efficient way to compute the matrix-vector multiplication in $O(n)$ or $O(n\log(n))$ with a bounded error for a particular structured dense $n\times n$ matrix $\Phi$.
 Such matrices arising out of the $n$-body problem are usually separable of order k，i.e., $\Phi\approx AB$, where $A$ and $B$ are $n\times k$ matrix and $k\times n$ matrix respectively.
-The matrix-vector multiplication is almost equvilent to perform $A(Bx)$.
+The matrix-vector multiplication is approximately equvilent to perform $A(Bx)$.
 Because $k$ is usually $O(1)$ or $O(\log(n))$, the computaional complexity is reduced dramatically.
 Besides, one of the distinct advantages of the FMM is its rigorous error estimates.
 ### References:
 * L. Greengard and V. Rokhlin.
 A Fast Algorithm for Particle Simulations.